Primary

 Keep your forearms stationary and move only from the wrists.
 Circle both directions equally and make the largest circles your mobility allows.

-Want Wrist Circles in your program?
+See where Wrist Circles fits in your weekly plan

 Extend arms in front or to sides.